ComicScrip/darmstadt-wallStreeter/README.md

 	1°) Run MainServer.java

-	2°) This is possible to run TCPClient.java (in order to add some entry into the logfile.csv)
+	2°) It is possible to run TCPClient.java (in order to add some entry into the logfile.csv)

-	3°) Adapt the IP address in PriceService.java if necessary (l.42) and run it
+	3°) Adapt the IP address in PriceService.java if necessary (change line 42) and run it

-	4°) Provide informations asked in the TCPClient console
+	4°) Provide information asked in the TCPClient console

 === EXERCISE 3 ===